-A former player with the program, Scott Moser is in his first season back on campus as an assistant coach with the Canisius College hockey team.
+A former player with the program, Scott Moser is in his third season back on campus as an assistant coach with the Canisius College hockey team.

-Moser returns to Buffalo after spending the 2013-14 season at St. Lawrence as Director of Hockey Operations with the women’s team.
+Prior to rejoining the Canisius program, Moser spent the 2013-14 season at St. Lawrence as Director of Hockey Operations with the women’s team.
 With the Saints, Moser coordinated video breakdown, while also helping the coaching staff with scouting and practice sessions.
 In addition, Moser served as Assistant Golf Coach in his one year at St. Lawrence.

 A two-sport athlete at Canisius, Moser captained the Griffs during the 2011-12 campaign.
 He appeared in 134 career games with 59 points, 23 goals and 36 assists.
 A two-time recipient of the team’s Dr. David B. Dietz Award as a player who shows both athletic and scholastic dedication, Moser was a nominee for the Hockey Humanitarian Award in 2011 and the Derek Hines Unsung Hero Award in 2012.
 He was also a four-year letterwinner with the golf program at Canisius.